 1. Position Sizing

-Based on their account size and risk tolerance, traders should calculate the right position sizes.
-This strategy maximizes profit prospects while reducing possible losses.
+Based on their account size and risk tolerance, traders should determine appropriate position sizes.
+This strategy maximizes profit potential while minimizing potential losses.

 2. Stop Orders